anna2023471/credit-risk-classification/README.md

 ## Summary

 The model's overall accuracy score is very high, owing to the large number of healthy loans in the dataset.
 The model's ability to correctly classify healthy loans is also high.
-However, its ability to correctlt classify high risk loans is significantly poorer.
+However, its ability to correctly classify high risk loans is significantly poorer.

 A recall score of 89% for high risk loans (i.e. proportion of high risk loans that were correctly identified as such) means that the model will miss 11% of all those loans.
 Therefore, this model is not suitable for making lending decisions (deciding whether a loan should be approved) as incorrectly classifying 11% of high risk loans as healthy could results in significant financia losses; a model with a recall score of at least 95% is needed to make such decisions.